curso-r/kuber/README.md

 ## Example

-A simple example of how you could use `kuber` to help you deploy a parallel task via [expansion](https://kubernetes.io/docs/tasks/job/parallel-processing-expansion/):
+A simple example of how you could use Kuber to help you deploy a parallel task via [expansion](https://kubernetes.io/docs/tasks/job/parallel-processing-expansion/):

 ``` r